 Squat jumps (60 seconds)

 This is a fairly simple "do it at home" assault course for you to try.
 Start off doing each exercise for 60 seconds taking minimal rest between exercises.
 You can even add a weighted backpack to make it more realistic.
 Increase the working time each time you do this circuit.
 Eg. start with 60 seconds, then increase the time to 90 seconds, then 120…

 Finally, look back to one of the examples we gave earlier.
-If you came face to face with a predatory wolf, you would need to either act aggressive and show it you are not easy meat, or you may need to climb a tree to wait it out.
+If you're out in the wilderness and encounter a pack of wolves -- and they don't leave the area, instead they are clearly hunting you -- you would need to either act aggressive and show these wolves you are not easy meat (hoping to scare off the pack), or you may need to climb a tree to wait out the pack.

 The idea of climbing a tree seems easy to many, as they remember in their childhood when they used to do it regularly.
-However, many individuals do not realize how much upper body strength it takes to pull up your own weight.
+But a lot of people probably don't realize just how much upper body strength it takes to pull up your own weight.
 It is important to practice exercises like monkey bars and pull ups to strengthen your back and arms which will allow you to pull yourself up in times of need.

 Deadlifts 4 sets of 8 reps